DoctorDalek1963/nixos-config/README.md

 7. Run `install-nixos-with-disko <hostname>` on the target machine.
 If it asks for a root password, just use something simple.
 8. Reboot and cd into `/etc/nixos`.
 Run `nix develop --command just post-install`.
 9. Reboot and everything will now be installed and setup!
+10. Remember to delete the custom ISO from the USB, because it contains secret keys.

 ## Post-installation config